Vishnu-2012/Neuro-Marketing-Analytics-and-Predictive-Modelling/README.md

 This flowchart captures the EEG signal journey from raw acquisition to predictive output.
 ![EEG Pipeline](assets/eeg_pipeline_flowchart.png)

+## ✅ Results
+The project successfully identified key EEG features related to consumer preferences and developed predictive models with high accuracy.
+The statistical analysis provided deeper insights into brain signals, aiding in the interpretation of consumer responses to different types of advertisements.

 ## 📦 Prerequisites
 Python 3.x
 Libraries: